eaglgenes101/formic-formation/README.md

 Formic-Formation
 ======

-This is the Marching Formation submission for Formic Functions.
+This is the Marching Formation submission for [Formic Functions](https://codegolf.stackexchange.com/questions/135102/formic-functions-ant-queen-of-the-hill-contest).

 Building:
 ------

 On a Unix-like system, install babel-minify, then run make.
-An unminified debug version can be found in "debug", an unminified submission can be found in "collected", and a minified submission can be found in "all".
+An unminified debug version can be found in "for\_debug", an unminified submission can be found in "collected", and a minified submission can be found in "for\_release".

 You can also generate the file manually by running "cat noprint commons patterns *.js main releasefooter" or "cat print commons patterns *.js main debugfooter" and redirecting stdout to a file of your choice, then optionally running an EcmaScript 6 compatible minifier on the result.